Constructive Partnerships Unlimited promotes opportunities for people with intellectual and developmental disabilities to achieve fulfilling lives.

 In the 1950’s, with the establishment of the Willowbrook State School in Staten Island and other State Schools, CP of NYS began to provide in-service training for staff of these facilities to ensure the quality of programs and care for person’s with cerebral palsy and other developmental disabilities.

-While the decline of these State Schools is well documented, the Agency continued to lead within the field.
-Two decades later, with the era of “de-institutionalization” about to begin, CP of NYS developed mini-teams to work with residents living in the developmental centers and to provide further staff support and training.
+The shift in care launched the era of “de-institutionalization” and CP of NYS remained a leader in the field.
+The Agency developed mini-teams to work with former residents and to provide further staff support and training.
 This initiative marked the transformation of the organization from a State Association to a direct service provider.

 The 1980’s brought an expansion of day treatment programs, clinics, sheltered workshops, and supported employment programs for person’s now living in the community.
 CP of NYS Affiliates throughout the State also advocated for the need for pre-school and early intervention services for young children with disabilities.